 How to Apply for MIT Financial Aid

 Now, let’s take a look at the application procedures for MIT scholarships.
 Obviously, you need to apply for admissions.
 For applying for scholarships, you will need to fill out two forms: FAFSA and CSS Profile.

 It will take you about 2-3 days because the CSS Profile asks you very in-depth questions.
 I highly advise you that you get this done around November so that it won’t be in the way when the application deadlines come!

 Although most students who are at MIT do not need to take loans after their financial package, here are some tips if you absolutely have to.
 I highly recommend that you take out the subsidized federal loans since those don’t accrue interest until after you graduate.

 These loans are the most recommended type of loans.
 You can borrow up to $3,500, $4,500, and $5,500 for first-year, second-year, and third and fourth year respectively.
 The interest rate is around 5% per year and doesn’t start to add up until 6 months after your graduation.

 The maximum amount that you can borrow is $3,400 without a cosigner, and with a cosigner, you can borrow more.
 Like the Stafford Loans, these do not accrue interest until after graduation.
 The interest rate is 7%.

 Net Price Calculator

-This is a helpful tool to see how much you would pay to attend MIT.
-It will give you the total MIT scholarships, grants, and financial aid based on the response that you provide.
-It takes around 30 minutes to complete, and you can use it by going to MIT Price Calculator.
+This is a helpful tool to see how much you would pay to attend MIT, and it will give you the total MIT scholarships, grants, and financial aid based on the response that you provide.
+This process takes around 30 minutes to complete, and you can use it by going to MIT Price Calculator.